Elleined/docker-notes/README.md

 ```

 ## Containers
-- *docker pa -a*: list all docker container in your machine.
+- *docker ps -a*: list all docker container in your machine.
 ```
 docker pa -a
 ```